Sasith2020/book-store-test1/README.md

    python manage.py runserver
    ```

 Visit `http://localhost:8000/` to see the landing page.
+Access the login page at `/accounts/login/` and the signup page at `/accounts/signup/`.